estieisa/c_teen/README.md

 To authenticate your server with Firebase, you'll need a service account key JSON file.
 Here's how to obtain it:
 (Firebase Console > your project > Project Settings > Service accounts > Generate new private key).
 This will download a JSON file containing the service account key, which is used to authenticate your server with Firebase.
 Keep this file safe and never share it publicly.
-Add the file in the server folder under the name firebasecreds.json.
+Store this configuration object in your server application's .env file in the server folder. for safe and secure access.
+Use the following format in your .env file: SERVICE_ACCOUNT=<your-firebase-config-object>
+Replace <your-firebase-config-object> with the actual configuration object you copied.
+In one line and in JSON string - {"apiKey": "your-api-key", "authDomain": "your-project.firebaseapp.com", ...}

 2. To set your Firebase Storage bucket URL, you need to obtain the URL for your specific Firebase project's storage bucket from the Firebase Console.
 Follow these steps:
 (Firebase Console > Firebase project > project settings > Storage > Under the "Rules" tab, you can see your Firebase Storage bucket URL.
 It will look something like this: gs://your-project-id.appspot.com).